achavanga/queue-keeper/README.md

 public Long id;
 ```
 * Had to change from @JsonIgnore to @JsonbTransient as I was getting a lot of fetch errors with error ""RESTEASY008205: JSON Binding serialization error Unable to serialize property ''".
+* Make sure you are using json-b and not jackson which might have a different ignore annotation.